Litarvan/OpenAuth/README.md

     </dependency>
 </dependencies>
 ```
 ## Other
-Use the JAR file from releases.
+Use the JAR file from releases, or from the GitHub Actions.

 # How to use it (Microsoft)